Advice and Support

 Public Health funerals

-A list can be downloaded below, of persons buried or cremated in accordance with the Public Health Act 1984, where no Next of Kin could be located or families have insufficient means to pay for a funeral: Public Health Funerals
+A list can be downloaded here of persons buried or cremated in accordance with the Public Health Act 1984, where no Next of Kin could be located or families have insufficient means to pay for a funeral.
+This list is updated as and when referrals are received.
+You can view our public health policy here.

 Our staff are able to search records and locate family graves, providing that the full name of the deceased and the approximate year of death is known.

-You are permitted to search the indices of burials and cremations yourself, free of charge, during office hours.
+You are permitted to search the indices of burials and cremations yourself, free of charge, during office hours by appointment.
 A fee will be charged for providing more personal information concerning the deceased.

-Requests can be made in person or by post or email.
+Requests can be made by post or email.
 Sometimes there may be a delay in supplying this information.

 The Suffolk Record Office may also be able to help in providing useful information.